 Recent Interior Design Trends and Updates

-Brushed brass bases
+- Brushed brass bases

-Matte black steel frames
+- Matte black steel frames

-Solid oak or walnut supports
+- Solid oak or walnut supports

-These combinations create modern visual contrast.
+These combinations create visual contrast and modern appeal.

 | Year | Dominant Dining Table Trend | Material Focus |